 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents prescribed antipsychotic drugs.
-Antipsychotic drugs are given to residents for many conditions, including Alzheimer's or other dementias.
-Tragically, in some situations, increased usage of these drugs may mean that a nursing home is using these drugs to control patient behavior.
+This tells you the percentage of residents who were prescribed antipsychotic drugs.
+Antipsychotic medications are prescribed to residents for many conditions, including cognitive disorders.
+Tragically, in some situations, excessive reliance on these medications may suggest a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication